icnocop/specbind-wiki/Verifying-Steps.md

 | Starts With | The first row in the list matches the validations. |
 | Ends With | The last row in the list matches the validations. |

-Support for defining custom validation rules will be coming in a future release.
+Custom validation rules can also be defined for the system, for more information see [[Custom Validation Rules]].